Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Performance evaluation: protocols

-We have demonstrated that our developed multipath protocols can achieve an exponential speedup, with respect to the SP protocol, for the distribution of multipartite states between multiple users.
-However, for significant benefit, these protocols require entanglement link generation which succeeds with a probability close to the percolation threshold for a given topology.
-Most practical topologies will therefore require an entanglement link probability above what is currently feasible experimentally \cite{yu2020entanglement}.
-In this section, we further demonstrate how the benefits of multipath routing can be observed, even below the percolation threshold.
-This is achievable when the nodes are equipped with quantum memories sufficient to store entanglement for multiple timeslots.\\
+We have demonstrated that our developed multipath protocols can achieve an exponential speedup, compared to the SP protocol, for sharing multipartite states between multiple users.
+However, for maximum benefit, entanglement links must be generated with a probability above the critical probability of percolation for the given topology, which is currently infeasible for any realistic quantum network \cite{yu2020entanglement}.
+In this section, we further demonstrate how the benefits of multipath routing can be observed, below the percolation threshold.
+This is achievable when the nodes are equipped with quantum memories able to store qubits for multiple timeslots.\\

-We have so far only considered networks with quantum memories sufficient for storing qubits for a single timeslot ($Q_c=1$) which is a common assumption in the literature.
-However, this limits the possible complexity of the protocols.
-Patil \textit{et al.} consider a network model in which entanglement can be reattempted for multiple timeslots, but also assume each edge has an additional quantum memory for every timeslot \cite{patil_plus}.
-We use a multi-timestep model where entangled links can be stored for $Q_c$ timeslots after generation, before being discarded.
-Given the lower performance of MP-G+, we do not consider this protocol for further analysis.\\
+Previous results consider only entanglement link generation for single independent timeslots ($Q_c=1$) which is a common assumption in the literature \cite{pant2019routing}.
+However, this limits the possible functionality of the protocols.
+Patil \textit{et al.} \cite{patil_plus} consider a network model in which entanglement links are attempted for multiple timeslots, but also requires nodes be equipped with an additional quantum memory per edge per timeslot.
+Instead, we consider a single quantum memory per edge that can store an entanglement link over multiple timeslots.

-To study the impact of quantum memory decoherence on entanglement rate, the MP-C protocol was run on networks equipped with a range of quantum memory decoherence times.
-Results are shown in Figure \ref{fig:loglog}, where networks equipped with better quantum memories (i.e. higher $Q_c$) achieved a higher ER.
-However, for certain conditions (e.g. $Q_c=5,10,\inf$ and $p>0.2$), a minimal benefit was observed when using quantum memories with longer decoherence times.
-This was because, on average, the protocols were able to generate a GHZ state before $Q_c$ attempts, and the additional storage time was not required.\\
+To study the impact of quantum memory decoherence on the distribution rate, we simulated the MP-P protocol for networks with varied quantum memory decoherence times.
+For each decoherence time $Q_c$ analysed, the value of $Q_c$ was equal for all quantum memories in the network.
+Results in \hbox{Fig. \ref{fig:loglog}} show that networks with better quantum memories (i.e. higher $Q_c$) achieve a higher DR. However, we observe that increasing $Q_c$ does not improve the DR when the protocol is already generating GHZ states at a DR greater than $p$ (dashed black line).
+As this condition requires the GHZ state to be generated in fewer than $Q_c$ timeslots, the protocols terminate before higher $Q_c$ can influence the state of $G'$. \hbox{Fig. \ref{fig:loglog}} also shows the protocols achieve a DR which improves rapidly with increasing $p$, until approaching $DR \approx p$ where DR growth decreases.
+The transition point between these two regimes occurs at approximately $p=1/(Q_c+1)$. \\